senzing-garage/senzing-api-server/README.md

    --module-name <module-name>
         Also -moduleName.
 The module name to initialize with.
-If not specified, then the module name defaults to "SzApiServer".
+If not specified, then the module name defaults to "senzing-api-server".
         --> VIA ENVIRONMENT: SENZING_API_SERVER_MODULE_NAME

    --ini-file <ini-file-path>